Everything you Need to Know about Post Holiday Blues

 Does that make you feel better now?
 It doesn’t make me feel good.

 Well according to Dr Weinberg, its actually a sign of good mental health and psychological functioning.
-She goes on to explain that most people hold on to this wonderful post holiday wellbeing when they return home but the brain prefers consistency.
+She goes on to explain that most people hold on to this wonderful post holiday wellbeing when they return home.

-Positivity is the Way Forward
+Positivity is the Way Ahead

 Another holiday anybody?